simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

 TODO : complete OpticksEvent
 ---------------------------------

-* compressed sequence recording (seqhis seqmat) is needed for OpticksEvent as the full record is only appropriate for debugging with small numbers of photons
+* DONE : compressed sequence recording (seqhis seqmat) is needed for OpticksEvent as the full record is only appropriate for debugging with small numbers of photons

 * once compressed record operational switch off full recording and bump up stats